About the project

 The Project on Democracy and Capitalism aims to foster a vital conversation between academia and the public

-The Democracy and Capitalism Project aims to engage both academia and the public on this vital topic while fostering a conversation between the two.
+The Project aims to engage both academic and the public on these vital topics while fostering a conversation between the two.